polkaulfield/lol-for-linux-installer/README.md

 - You can choose where to install the game and also the region you are going to play
 - It installs wine-ge-lol with FSYNC/FUTEX2 support enabled by default for better CPU performance
 - Installs the latest DXVK version to translate DirectX 9 and 11 to Vulkan for better performance

+   Check if your GPU driver can run recent DXVK versions before opening a issue, [Check it here](https://github.com/doitsujin/dxvk/wiki/Driver-support)

 - It creates a desktop file in the system menu (with icons for the game)
 - Creates an uninstaller in case you want to nuke the game, after you rage quit a match that your teammates did everything they could to make you lose
 - Users of hybrid graphics can choose at install time if they want to use the dGPU or not